 '''

 # ssl_verify (bool, str)

 #

 aliases: verify_ssl

+#

 conda verifies SSL certificates for HTTPS requests, just like a web

 #

 browser.
 By default, SSL verification is enabled, and conda operations

 #

+#

 will fail if a required URL's certificate cannot be verified.
 Setting

 #

 ssl_verify to False disables certification verification.
 The value for

+ssl_verify can also be (1) a path to a CA bundle file, (2) a path to a

 #

-ssl_verify can also be (1) a path to a CA bundle file, or (2) a path

 #

-to a directory containing certificates of trusted CA.
+directory containing certificates of trusted CA, or (3) 'truststore'

+to use the operating system certificate store.

+#

 #

 ssl_verify: true

 '''